 The licensing process can vary depending on your professional field and the state you live in.
 Most states have specific departments responsible for reviewing applications, processing application fees, and scheduling board examinations to finalize the licensing process.

-In order to qualify for licensure in the field of counseling, you may be required to provide proof of completion of an accredited master’s degree program, proof of supervised work experience in a real-world setting under a licensed counselor, and successfully pass your state’s board examination for counseling professionals.
+In order to qualify for licensure in the field of counseling, you’ll be required to provide proof of completion of an accredited master’s degree program and proof of supervised work experience in a real-world setting under a licensed professional counselor (LPC), and successfully pass your state’s board examination for counseling professionals.

 Consider a Featured Online Counseling Program

 |School and Program Information||Online Program?|

 Online MA in Counseling

 Prepare to pursue licensure in as few as 18 monthsLearn More

 Full-time, part-time, and accelerated track options available

 Bachelor's holders can prepare to become a licensed professional counselor online.
 With no GRE scores required to apply, the 24 month online MA in Clinical Psychology from Pepperdine allows you to advance your career and be a catalyst of change.Learn More